 Mandate of Heaven: Post-campaign experience as Liu Bian

-There’s also the “Mandate of Heaven” reform for the Imperial Palace building that can be very time-consuming.
-It’s mostly for fluff and bragging rights as it can only be built once throughout your empire… and because the building itself takes a whopping 38 turns to get finished!
+There’s also the “Mandate of Heaven” reform that can be very time-consuming.
+It’s mostly for fluff and bragging rights since the Imperial Palace building can only be constructed once throughout your empire.
+Likewise, it takes a whopping 38 turns to get finished!

 Mandate of Heaven’s R and A: Rest and Annexation

 There are times when a Han lord might leave the empire voluntarily.
-They don’t go to war with you automatically, though, and you can crush them with impunity.
-Since they aren’t part of the Han Empire, no one would care.
-Cao Cao was the first one to leave followed by Lu Zhi, and these happened a dozen turns after the Mandate War had ended.
+They don’t automatically go to war and you can crush them with impunity later on.
+In my Mandate of Heaven playthrough, Cao Cao was the first one to leave followed by Lu Zhi, and these happened a dozen turns after the Mandate War had ended.

-If you’ll end up in a war that’s not of your choosing, then it’d likely be against the Yellow Turban remnants.
-Some of them are still roaming around further to the south and east.
+There are still some Yellow Turban remnants.
+Some of them are roaming around further to the south and east.
 Perhaps you could also venture west to take out a Liang rebel or two.

 No other events in Mandate of Heaven?

 There were only a handful of other events that I encountered besides all the ones I mentioned above.
 For instance, Jia Xu joined around turn 66, Zhou Yu joined where Sun Ce was, and so on.
+A wild Lu Bu also appeared to ask for Yingchuan.
 These were all enumerated in our Mandate of Heaven guides and features hub.

-I genuinely couldn’t find anything else despite spending a lot more turns than I wanted to after Mandate of Heaven‘s main objective.
+I genuinely couldn’t find anything else that was as important as Liu Hong’s death despite spending a lot more turns than I wanted to after Mandate of Heaven‘s main objective.
 I’ve been told that additional events would fire in Mandate of Heaven that’ll remind you of Total War: Three Kingdoms‘ 190 CE scenario.
 That doesn’t seem to be the case after a few runs.

 Likewise, I couldn’t find Diaochan, Dian Wei, and Gan Ning anywhere even though it’s past their appearance dates.
 I didn’t stick around to see if Pang Tong, Zhuge Liang, or Sima Yi would join several years later.